Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Introduction

-In constructing $I_n^\gamma$, we propose a novel method collaging an asymptotically optimal quadrature for the related Sobolev spaces on the unit $d$-supercube to the integer-shifted $d$-supercubes which cover $\RRd$.
-The asymptotically optimal quadrature $I_n^\gamma$ is based on a very sparse integration nodes contained in a $d$-ball of radius of size $\sqrt{\log n}$.
+In constructing $I_n^\gamma$, we propose a novel method assembling an asymptotically optimal quadrature for the related Sobolev spaces on the unit $d$-cube to the integer-shifted $d$-cubes which cover $\RRd$.
+The asymptotically optimal quadrature $I_n^\gamma$ is based on very sparse integration nodes contained in a $d$-ball of radius $\sqrt{\log n}$.